 Eureka Men's Basketball Weekly Notebook

-•The Eureka College men’s basketball team dropped a pair of St. Louis Intercollegiate Athletic Conference games last week at the Reagan Center, falling 81-47 to Spalding on Wednesday and 63-58 to SLIAC leader Webster on Saturday.
+•The Eureka College men’s basketball team dropped two St. Louis Intercollegiate Athletic Conference games last week at the Reagan Center, falling 81-47 to Spalding on Wednesday and 63-58 to SLIAC leader Webster on Saturday.

 SCOUTING THIS WEEK

 •Eureka will host the second half of its season-long four-game home stand this week, welcoming SLIAC foes Greenville (Wednesday, 8 p.m.) and Fontbonne (Saturday, 3 p.m.).

 •Greenville will enter Wednesday’s tilt with a 10-7 overall record and a 6-3 SLIAC mark.
 The Panthers currently own a two-game lead over Fontbonne with seven games remaining for the final spot in the league tournament.